A simple daily standup meeting Excel template to coordinate all the work your team needs to do.

 You can use a Slack bot Standuply instead of a daily standup meeting excel template to gather responses from your team members.
 Standuply runs standups by reaching out to your team members in Slack and asking them questions you define.

-Once team members provide their answers, the bot collects them and prepares an overall report for your team.
-Results can be delivered to a Slack channel or via DM, email or Webhook.
+Once team members provide their answers, the bot collects them and prepares a comprehensive report for your team.
+Results can be delivered to a Slack channel or via DM, email, or Webhook.

-Pick what works best for your team: daily calls, standup bot in Slack or Daily Standup Meeting Excel Template and stick with it.
+Pick what works best for your team: daily calls, a standup bot, or Daily Standup Meeting Excel Template, and stick with it.

 P.S.
-Check out my latest article: Scrum Meeting Myths, Anti-patterns, and Best Practices and a new guide on running a good retrospective meetings – Scrum Retrospective Teardown — Best Practices and Tools.
+Check out my latest article: Scrum Meeting Myths, Anti-patterns, and Best Practices, and a new guide on running good retrospective meetings – Fun Retrospective: 7 Best Ideas & Free Fun Retros Tools.